An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Examples

 \section{Examples}

 If one is interested in the superhedging portfolios for initial positions in only a few of the $d$ assets, for example in just a few currencies, or even in just one currency, one would calculate

 for $M=\{\sum_{i\in I} s_i e^i, s_i\in\R\}$, where the assets $i\in I$ with $I\subseteq\{1,...,d\}$ are the ones of interest.
 This simply involves one more operation (the intersection) in the algorithm.
 The introduction of $M$ is quite useful if the number of assets $d$ is very high, one owns just a few of the $d$ assets and thus is interested in superhedging portfolios just starting with those assets, or if $SHP_0(X)$ is too complex to be visualized.
-In particular, the $i$-th component of the vertex of $SHP_0^M(X)$ for $M=\{se^i, s\in\R\}$ coincides with the smallest superhedging prices if asset $i\in\{1,...,d\}$ is chosen as the num\'{e}raire, thus coinciding with the scalar superhedging price $\pi^a_i(X)$.
+In particular, the $i$-th component of a vertex of $SHP_0^M(X)$ for $M=\{se^i, s\in\R\}$ coincides with the smallest superhedging prices if asset $i\in\{1,...,d\}$ is chosen as the num\'{e}raire, thus coinciding with the scalar superhedging price $\pi^a_i(X)$.

-A second possibility to calculate the scalar superhedging price $\pi^a_i(X)$ w.r.t. a num\'{e}raire asset $i$ is by normalizing the inequality representation $SHP_0(X)=\{x \in \R^d \st B x \geq b\}$ obtained by the SHP-Algorithm in section~\ref{subsec_Algorithm 1} below in the following way: Transform $B x \geq b$ into $\widetilde{B} x \geq \widetilde{b}$ such that each element in the $i$th row of $\widetilde{B}$ is equal to $1$.
+A second possibility to calculate the scalar superhedging price $\pi^a_i(X)$ w.r.t. a num\'{e}raire asset $i$ is by normalizing the inequality representation $SHP_0(X)=\{x \in \R^d \colon B x \geq b\}$ obtained by the algorithm in section~\ref{sec_reformulationLVOP} in the following way: Transform $B x \geq b$ into $\widetilde{B} x \geq \widetilde{b}$ such that each element in the $i$th row of $\widetilde{B}$ is equal to $1$.
 This is always possible by \eqref{eq_rec} and $SHP_0(X)\neq \R^d$.
 Then, the largest component of $\widetilde{b}$ is $\pi^a_i(X)$ w.r.t. the num\'{e}raire asset $i$.
-This relation will also play a role when the connection between the set-valued approach and scalar algorithms is established and will be discussed in more detail in section~\ref{subsec_scalar problem as LVOP}.
+This relation also plays a role in section~\ref{subsec_scalar problem as LVOP}.
 Both methods provide a way to compare our results with the algorithm for the $d=2$ case of \cite{RouxZastawniak08,Roux08} for calculating the scalar superhedging price when the num\'{e}raire asset is the riskless asset (see example \ref{example d=2, multiperiod}).